mergeability/mergeable/docs/actions/check.rst

       status: 'success' # Can be: success, failure, neutral, cancelled, timed_out, or action_required
       payload:
         title: 'Mergeable Run have been Completed!'
-        summary: "All the validators have returned 'pass'! \n Here are some stats of the run: \n {{validationCount}} validations were ran"
+        summary: "All the validators have returned 'pass'! \n Here are some stats of the run: \n {{validationCount}} validations were run"

 You can pass in Handlebars template to show the details result of the run.